-Our intent is to provide new opportunities for native plants and wildlife to thrive, and for all San Diegans to more fully enjoy nature and the natural habitats of our collective backyard.
+Our intent is to provide new opportunities for native plants and wildlife to thrive, and for San Diegans to more fully enjoy nature and the natural habitats of our collective backyard.
 Mission Bay Park is already an extraordinary regional resource for San Diego and Southern California, but with the Wildest proposal enacted it has the potential to become one of our nation’s great parks, and an ecological, recreational, and research-driven academic destination, in addition to providing an exceptional outdoor experience for underserved communities throughout our region.

 A Critical Choice

-Over the last several decades, science has confirmed that wetlands are critical to maintaining a balanced, oxygenated, diverse set of habitats, while the public has come to appreciate the value of wetlands as an aesthetic choice that also provides clean water, habitat for local wildlife, and climate resiliency as communities work to become cleaner and greener.
+Over the last several decades, science has confirmed that wetlands are critical to maintaining a balanced, oxygenated, diverse set of habitats, while the public has come to appreciate the value of wetlands as an aesthetic choice and “green infrastructure” that provides clean water, improved habitat, and climate resiliency.

-Restoring Mission Bay has been an initiative of the city of San Diego for decades, and with the unveiling of our ReWild Mission Bay wetlands restoration feasibility study in 2018 and Regional Water Quality Control Board grant in 2020 that enables the Wildest proposal to be considered at the same level of attention and detail as the city’s preferred alternative, we have the scientific and research pieces in place to solve our wetland restoration puzzle – but we need your help.
+Restoring Mission Bay has been an initiative of the City of San Diego for over 25 years, and with the unveiling of our ReWild Mission Bay wetlands restoration feasibility study in 2018 and Regional Water Quality Control Board grant in 2020 that enables the Wildest proposal to be considered at the same level of attention and detail as the city’s preferred alternative, we have the science and research in place to solve our wetland restoration puzzle.

-San Diego Audubon has been working with our coalition members, conservation partners, and Mission Bay neighbors since 2014 to develop a community-informed plan to restore and expand wetlands in the northeast corner of Mission Bay.
+San Diego Audubon has been working with our ReWild Coalition members, conservation partners, and Mission Bay neighbors since 2014 to develop a community-informed plan to restore and expand wetlands in the northeast corner of Mission Bay.

 Once that process is determined, the real work will begin as we move on to permitting, implementation, and follow-up monitoring.
 Ultimately, the restoration of Mission Bay will provide abundant opportunities for plants, animals, and our neighbors to thrive, and survive, as our climate warms and sea levels rise.